josephjohnjj/ttg/examples/uts/WORKFLOW.md

 #### Task definition

-To define a task we create a function (eg: make_gemm()) that takes all the type of edge this task type will use, in addition to all the elements we need to define a task body (eg: data it operates on).
+To define a task we create a function (eg: make_gemm()) that takes all the types of edges this task type will use, in addition to all the elements we need to define a task body (eg: data it operates on).
 The function returns an object of class Op (ttg/ttg/ttg/parsec/ttg.h).
-The class Op instantiates a task class in TTG.
+The instance of s class Op represents a task class in TTG.

 The function mainly does 3 things
  1. it wraps ( wrap() ttg/ttg/ttg/wrap.h) everything together to return the class Op instance
  2. it defines the computation inside a task body (hook) as a lambda function
-    3. inside the lambda function it deines the out edge from a task to its successor task
+ 3. inside the lambda function it defines the out edge from a task to its successor task

-For example take the the function make_gemm() in uts.cc.
+For example take the the function make_gemm().

 ```
 return ttg::wrap(f,